GSA/ficam-access/pages/PACS-guide.md

 Used to manage PIV-Card-holders registered in the PACS database authorization requirements to a facility.
 The PKI registration and management software is an integrated part of the PACS.

-*	Server-based Certificate Validation Protocol (SCVP) Server (Separate Component – Not on GSA APL)
+*	Server-based Certificate Validation Protocol (SCVP) Server (Separate Component)

 Used to determine whether the PIV Card-holder’s digital identification (i.e., certificate) that is stored on a PIV Card can be linked back to a trusted issuer.
 The SCVP Server is used for path validation and can be an extremely valuable component to a PACS.
-However, the use of an SCVP server is not currently mandated by policy and not on the GSA APL.
+However, the use of an SCVP server is not currently mandated by policy to be utilized.
+An SCVP server is normally never purchased with a PACS and usually is part of the existing Public Key Infrastructure.

-*	Online Certificate Status Protocol (OCSP) Responders (Core component – Not on GSA APL)
+*	Online Certificate Status Protocol (OCSP) Responders (Core component)

-Used to check the status of a certificate stored on a PIV Card to ensure that the certificate is valid.
+Used to check the status of a certificate stored on a PIV Card to ensure that the certificate is valid and not revoked.
 A revoked certificate is like a driver’s license that has been suspended; it cannot be used as a valid credential for physical access to a controlled federal facility.
 The PIV cardholder will be denied access by the PACS.
-OCSP Responders are required but they are not part of a PACS system for purchase on the GSA APL.
-It will be part of your current infrastructure.
+OCSP Responders are required but they normally already exist as part of your current Public Key Infrastructure.

 ### **PACS Infrastructure**
 The PACS Infrastructure is made up of many compatible and interoperable hardware and software components to include: